 The nodule serves as site for N2 fixation.
 It contains all the necessary bio-chemicals such as the enzyme complex called nitrogenase and leghaemoglobin (leguminous haemoglobin).
 The nitrogenase has 2 components i.e. Mo-Fe protein (molybdoferredoxin) and Fe-protein (azoferredoxin).The nitrogenase catalyzes the conversion of atmosphere di-nitrogen (N2) to 2NH3.
 The ammonia is the first stable product of nitrogen fixation.

+The overall equation is:

 The nitrogenase is extremely sensitive to oxygen.
 To protect these enzymes, nodule contains an oxygen scavenger called leghaemoglobin (Lb), which is a reddish-pink pigment.
 There are two views about location of leghaemoglobin that is either located outside the peribacteroid membrane or located in between bacteroids.

 During nitrogen fixation, the free di-nitrogen first bound to MoFe protein and is not released until completely reduced to ammonia.
 The reduction of di-nitrogen is a stepwise reaction in which many intermediates are formed to form ammonia (NH3) which is protonated at physiological pH to form NH4+.
 In this process ferredoxin serves as an electron donor to Fe-protein (nitrogenase reductase) which in turn hydrolyzes ATP and reduce MoFe protein, the MoFe protein in Turn reduce the substrate N2.
 The electrons and ATP are provided by photosynthesis and respiration of the host cells.